stoneskin/AirForce/README.md

  This is a simple python game write with pyGame.
  In part 1, it implements the basic game loop and basic game object.
  In part 2, I rewrote the code with Object-Oriented Programming (OOP) style.
+ In part 3, I added my prompt and results of usingCursor AI to build the AirForce game.

 ## Part 1: Build Game with basic game loop and basic game object